Advancing psychedelic discovery for the public good.

 Our primer on classic and non-classic psychedelic substances, including psilocybin, LSD, ketamine, and more.

-What are the risks?
-Ask experts.
+What Are the Risks?
+Ask Experts.

 How should you choose a psychedelic therapist?
 What do “set and setting” mean?
 How should a trip sitter prepare for the experience?
 Experts answer these questions and more.